fin-cli/handbook/references/behat-steps/then-stdout-stderr-should-not-match.md

 ```
 Scenario: My example scenario
-  When I run `wp dist-archive wp-content/plugins/hello-world`
+  When I run `fin dist-archive fin-content/plugins/hello-world`
   Then STDOUT should match /^Success: Created hello-world.0.1.0.zip \(Size: \d+(?:\.\d*)? [a-zA-Z]{1,3}\)$/
 ```

-*Behat steps documentation is generated from the WP-CLI codebase on every release.
+*Behat steps documentation is generated from the FIN-CLI codebase on every release.
 To suggest improvements, please submit a pull request.*

 ***